Permafrost/Tundra/README.md

 // refer to <http://docs.oracle.com/javase/6/docs/api/java/math/RoundingMode.html> for details on
 // each rounding algorithm; if not specified, the default rounding algorithm used is HALF_UP tundra.decimal:divide($decimal.x, $decimal.y, $precision, $rounding);

+// returns the maximum value in the given list of decimals
+//
+// refer to <http://docs.oracle.com/javase/6/docs/api/java/math/RoundingMode.html> for details on
+// each rounding algorithm; if not specified, the default rounding algorithm used is HALF_UP tundra.decimal:maximum($decimals[], $precision, $rounding);

+// returns the minimum value in the given list of decimals
+//
+// refer to <http://docs.oracle.com/javase/6/docs/api/java/math/RoundingMode.html> for details on
+// each rounding algorithm; if not specified, the default rounding algorithm used is HALF_UP tundra.decimal:minimum($decimals[], $precision, $rounding);

 // multiplies the given decimals, returning the result optionally rounded to the given precision
 // (number of decimal places) using the given rounding algorithm